-When it comes to prioritizing post-workout recovery, people typically fall into two camps: those for whom recovery is a religious practice, and those who know it's something they should do - but don't for whatever reason.
+When it comes to prioritizing post-workout recovery, people typically fall into two camps: those for whom recovery with one of the best foam rollers is a religious practice, and those who know it's something they should do - but don't for whatever reason.

 If you fall into the latter group, be assured that you're not alone.
 Paul Hatton (opens in new tab), a personal trainer and Head of High Performance at Hull FC (opens in new tab), says: 'The biggest mistake I see in most gym-goers or amateur athletes is that they forget about recovery.
 People are going into the gym to achieve their goals, but they never remove the stimulus to get ready to go again the next day.

 'It’s quite simple really; if you stimulate the body, then you need to remove that stimulation with rest, as that’s when the body then adapts to handle the stimulation better next time.
 I preach a lot with the athletes I work with that recovery is huge.
 We all spend money on the gym, on protein and pre-workouts, but how many are spending money on a decent stretch band, or time in a hot tub?'

 That said, post-workout recovery has become a more prominent topic of late.
 As more and more of us have taken up regular exercise routines in the wake of the Covid-19 pandemic, so more people are realizing the important role recovery plays in our all-round health and wellbeing.

 Recent research commissioned by CryoAction (opens in new tab) found the main reasons people look for ways to recover from exercise were to keep them injury-free (46%), being able to train as often and intensely as they age (41%) and to improve their personal best (35%).

 So what does recovery entail?
 Essentially it's about helping the body to physically repair and recover from the exertion of the activities it has undertaken.
 This not only means it can perform at its best the next time we workout, but also helps to prevent injury.